danjebs/ioc-website/_posts/2017-01-30-the-ultimate-resource-for-getting-traffic-to-your-website-pt-1.md

 Content, similar to SEO, is playing the long game.
 It often takes a while for your efforts to pay dividends, but companies that persevere will reap the benefits.
 {: .present-before-paste}

-&nbsp;
 {: .present-before-paste}

 ### Email Marketing

-For many businesses, the email list is one of the most valuable assets, and building one should always &nbsp;be a new business's first priority.
+For many businesses, the email list is one of the most valuable assets, and building one should always  be a new business's first priority.
 {: .present-before-paste}

-Many people turn away from email marketing as they see it as spammy. &nbsp;Email campaigns reign as one of the most highest converting marketing channels, with a purported [3800%](https://www.campaignmonitor.com/blog/email-marketing/2016/01/70-email-marketing-stats-you-need-to-know/) ROI.
+Many people turn away from email marketing as they see it as spammy.
+Email campaigns reign as one of the most highest converting marketing channels, with a purported [3800%](https://www.campaignmonitor.com/blog/email-marketing/2016/01/70-email-marketing-stats-you-need-to-know/) ROI.
 {: .present-before-paste}

 It's also important to note customers who are in your email list have already given you their details.
 This in itself, is an investment in your business and a display of trust.
 Having this touchpoint means they are interested in what you have to say, and are far more likely to purchase further down the track.